Jet Quenching Identification via Supervised Learning in Simulated Heavy-Ion Collisions: Introduction

 Machine learning is particularly well-suited to learning statistical patterns from individual jets and making predictions based on their corresponding labels.
 Thus, it is a natural candidate as a tool for studying jet quenching on a jet-by-jet basis.

 In recent years, the field of high-energy physics (HEP) has experienced a significant resurgence of interest in the application of Machine Learning \cite{singh2007review}.
-Recent comprehensive reviews have highlighted the growing applications of ML techniques specifically for jet quenching studies \cite{du2023overview}.
+Previous studies have explored deep-learning strategies for jet-quenching classification, showing that neural-network architectures can learn enough information from jet-level representation to discriminate between medium and vacuum-like jets \cite{Apolinario:2021olp}.
+In addition, comprehensive reviews have highlighted the growing applications of ML techniques specifically for jet quenching studies \cite{du2023overview}.

+Other approaches have explored energy-flow-network-based representations for jet-quenching classification, combining constituent-level learning with physics-motivated observables \cite{Goncalves:2025asw}.

 Recent experimental work at ALICE has demonstrated the practical application of ML techniques for differential jet quenching measurements \cite{bossi2023novel}.
 It is essential to distinguish between jets generated within this medium and those originating from vacuum conditions to interpret the dynamics involved in these collisions accurately.